Booker hits late free throws, Suns top Trail Blazers 118-117

 The Suns, who had lost three of four coming in, avoided their first three-game skid of the season.

 Phoenix played without center Deandre Ayton, who missed his first game of the season with a sore left knee.
-Suns coach Monty Williams declined to provide any details about Ayton’s injury before the game, saying only that he “came in sore today.
-The Suns started Dario Saric in Ayton’s place.
+Williams declined to provide any details about Ayton’s injury before the game, saying only that he “came in sore today.”
+The Suns started Dario Saric in Ayton’s place, yet Phoenix outrebounded Portland 42-33 and allowed the Trail Blazers to grab just one offensive rebound.

+“It speaks to the toughness of our guys and ability to lock into a game plan,” Williams said.
+“It also speaks to how rebounding translates into winning when you don’t give a team extra possessions, especially how lethal this team is.”

 The Suns turned what had been a tight game into an 85-77 lead heading into the fourth quarter, thanks to reserve forward Torrey Craig, who scored 10 points in the final 2:07 of the third quarter.
 Craig hit back-to-back 3-pointers to spark the run.

-Backup point guard Cam Payne scored 21 points for the Suns, including 11 in the third quarter.
+Backup point guard Cam Payne scored 21 points for the Suns, including

-Portland and Phoenix couldn’t get any separation in the first half; there were 16 lead changes and the biggest lead was four points by each team.
+11 in the third quarter, and also collected six rebounds and five assists.

+“I was just being aggressive,” Payne said.
+“I knocked down some big-time shots.
+That just comes from being aggressive and having confidence every night.”

 TIP-INS